-For source files, it follows exactly the same search rules as gcc (see [Search Paths and the Run-Time Library (RTL)], page 89).
+For source files, it follows exactly the same search rules as gcc (see [Search Paths and the Run-Time Library (RTL)], page 90).
 For ALI files the directories searched are:

-- The directory containing the ALI file named in the command line, unless the switch -I- is specified. - All directories specified by -I switches on the gnathind command line, in the order given. - Each of the directories listed in the text file whose name is given by the ADA_PRJ_OBJECTS_FILE environment variable. - ADA_PRJ_OBJECTS_FILE is normally set by gnatmake or by the gnat driver when project files are used.
-It should not normally be set by other means. - Each of the directories listed in the value of the ADA_OBJECTS_PATH environment variable.
-Construct this value exactly as the PATH environment variable: a list of directory names separated by colons (semicolons when working with the NT version of GNAT). - The content of the ada_object_path file which is part of the GNAT installation tree and is used to store standard libraries such as the GNAT Run Time Library (RTL) unless the switch -nostdlib is specified.
+- \ The directory containing the ALI file named in the command line, unless the switch -I- is specified. - \ All directories specified by -I switches on the gnatbind command line, in the order given. - \ Each of the directories listed in the text file whose name is given by the ADA\PRJ\OBJECTS\FILE environment variable. - ADA\PRJ\OBJECTS\FILE is normally set by gnatmake or by the gnat driver when project files are used.
+It should not normally be set by other means. - \ Each of the directories listed in the value of the ADA\OBJECTS\PATH environment variable.
+Construct this value exactly as the PATH environment variable: a list of directory names separated by colons (semicolons when working with the NT version of GNAT). - \ The content of the ada\object\path file which is part of the GNAT installation tree and is used to store standard libraries such as the GNAT Run Time Library (RTL) unless the switch -nostdlib is specified.
 See [Installing a library], page 35

-In the binder the switch -I is used to specify both source and library file paths.
-Use -aI instead if you want to specify source paths only, and -aO if you want to specify library paths only.
-This means that for the binder -Idir is equivalent to -aIdir -aO'dir.
+In the binder the switch $\neg I$ is used to specify both source and library file paths.
+Use $\neg aI$ instead if you want to specify source paths only, and $\neg aO$ if you want to specify library paths only.
+This means that for the binder $\neg Idir$ is equivalent to $\neg aIdir \neg aO'dir$ .
 The binder generates the bind file (a C language source file) in the current working directory.